llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 After the initial setup, RandomForestRegressor and LinearRegression were added to layer 1 and KNN to layer 2.
 These were found to improve the result, with an MAE score of approximately 1150 for contests submission. additional datasets were also generated, in combinations, such as all original features, only new features, etc.
 Later, we added SVR to layer 1, which added significantly to run time of the model, and did not generate but a minor uptick in score.
 It's generated predictions were preserved, but it would not be added to a production model, due to the run time issues.

-For the final implementation, further time was spent tuning XGB, where a lower score from XGB in layer 1 was found to drop the final score a similar amount.The primary parameters tuned were: colsample_bytree,subsample, and max_depth.
+For the final implementation, further time was spent tuning XGB, where a lower score from XGB in layer 1 was found to drop the final score a similar amount.
+The primary parameters tuned were: colsample_bytree, subsample, and max_depth.
 It was also found that XGB did not generate best results in layer 2, and that layer 3 was not needed.
 In the end, the best results were found to come from a linear regression at layer 2, with final scores in 1119 range for the public competition data set.

 ## IV.
 Results